bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

 Eye-tracking data, measured with an Eyelink 2000 in a 3T Philips Achieva scanner.
 20 participants were invited to fixate at the screen center during 2 runs.
 They were told to keep the eyes open and to let their mind wander.
-Here we use this example dataset to present how to deal with eyetracking data when the main recording modality is fMRI, therefore we provide T1w/T2w, functional and field map data in addition to eye tracking records.
+Here we use this example dataset to present how to deal with eye-tracking data when the main recording modality is fMRI, therefore we provide T1w/T2w, functional and field map data in addition to eye tracking records.

 [BIDS dataset](https://openneuro.org/datasets/ds004158/versions/1.0.1)